Job Matching…a Disruptive Approach to Tackling the IT Talent Shortage

 This approach to matching ideal candidates with the exact requirements of an employer has enabled the Cisco Networking Academy Program to not only help 1.3 million students a year get access to technology and entrepreneurship skills but has closed the loop, thereby enabling them to connect to the many jobs they are qualified for.

-Cisco’s Networking Academy Program, one of its largest CSR (Corporate Social Responsibility) programs, identified a need to match graduates of its program with employment opportunities worldwide.
+The Cisco’s Networking Academy Program, one of its largest CSR (Corporate Social Responsibility) programs, identified a need to match graduates of its program with employment opportunities worldwide.
 Cisco’s Networking Academy Program, which operates in 180 countries and has trained over 7.8 million students in networking technologies, offers skills in environments ranging from community colleges and universities to community centers across the world.
 Students earn CCNA, CCENT and other certifications and credentials much in demand with employers around the world.
-The challenge for the program was how to pair skilled graduates with the right career opportunities in terms of credentials, work location, and other important factors.
+The challenge for the program was how to pair skilled graduates with the right career opportunities.
+Both in terms of credentials, work location, and other important factors.

 For this, The Cisco Networking Academy Program turned to Channel Mechanics to solve their problem.
 Because their SaaS platform was easily adaptable to tackle student and employer job matching requirements, it was the perfect match.